-(starring Louise Jameson and John Dorney) Series 2 Episode 2, Big Finish, available March 2017 on CD & Download.
-More details TBA
+(starring Louise Jameson and John Dorney) Series 2 Episode 2, Big Finish, available April 2017 on CD & Download.

 (starring Alexander Vlahos, Daniel Brocklebank, Samuel Barnett and Steven Cree) Series 5 Episode 2, Big Finish, available October 2016 on CD & download.

 France, 1915.
 In the trenches of the Great War, Lieutenant Dorian Gray reports to Captain James Anderson, shortly before a routine mission into No Man’s Land.
 His comrades rely on their faith to get them through – but is there any truth behind the story of the legendary Angel of Mons…?